linagora/cyrus-docker/ldap/README.md

 The hostname is important in particular for sendmail and must contain a dot, else sendmail will be very slow.

-Three users belong to the virtual test domain :

- * cyrus with 'cyrus' as a password, admin account
- * bob with 'bob' as a password
- * alice with 'alice' as a password
+The default `saslauthd.conf` provide the authentication configuration to connect to the ldap within the development docker-compose of open-paas.

+To configure how to access your LDAP repository you should mount your `saslauthd.conf` file by adding the following argument to the `docker run` command :

+`-v myLocalDirectory/saslauthd.conf:/etc/saslauthd.conf`

-They can authenticate in imap but they don't have any mailbox.
+The users found in the LDAP repository can authenticate in imap but they don't have any mailbox.

 To be able to be authenticated with jmap they need to have a mailbox.